 You respond asking why they send the amount elsewhere.

-Scenario 3 - The customer forwards you an email of an email your company sent them previously
+Scenario 3 - The customer forwards you an email that your company sent them previously.

 You are now more puzzled about what happened and how to resolve this.

-This scenario has happened for a number of new customers now work with.
-As a result, we have placed a number of safe guards in place.
+This scenario happens to numerous businesses.
+As a result, we have a number of safe guards in place.